ymollard/python-advanced-slides/exercises.md

 ---
 ## Part 8: Implement extra features and distribute a new version on TestPyPI (Optional)

-Questions 8.1, 8.2 and 8.3 and independant from each other.
-Choose the most interesting ones for you and publish a new version of your package with question 8.4.
+Questions 8.1, 8.2, 8.3 and 8.4 are independant from each other.
+Choose the most interesting ones for you and publish a new version of your package with question 8.5.

 ### 8.1.
 Define an Abstract Base Class (ABC) for bank accounts